erwinmadjus/Week-2-Lab-Report/index.md

 * Install OpenSSH from this link:  [How to Download OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

-Once finished downloading or if you are using a Mac, you need to look for you course specific account for CSE15L from this link:
+Once finished downloading the above for Windows or if you are using a Mac, you need to look for you course specific account for CSE15L from this link:

 * [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)

+After getting your account, open VSCode and then do the following:

+1. Click on Terminal, then select the New Terminal menu option
+2. In the terminal, enter this command $ ssh cs15lwi22zz@ieng6.ucsd.edu where zz is your unique code found from the account search up.
+3. If prompted if you are sure that you want to connect, select yes.
+4. Next, enter your password.
+5. You should now be connected to the computer located at your school or at your place of work.

 ## **Trying Some Commands**

+Now that you have connected your client device to the server, I will now talk about different commands that you can use.

+* cd ~
+changes directory to home directory
+* cd
+changes current directory
+* ls -lat
+Displays the following:

+* ls -a
+lists (public and hidden) files or directories; It’s the all command where it doesn’t ignore entries starting with .
+* ls <directory> where <directory> is /home/linux/ieng6/cs15lwi22/cs15lwi22abc, where the abc is one of the other group members’ username Displays the following:

+* cp /home/linux/ieng6/cs15lwi22/public/hello.txt ~/
+We want to copy hello.txt into our home directory but since the file might be in a higher directory that we don’t have access to, permission’s denied.
+* cat /home/linux/ieng6/cs15lwi22/public/hello.txt
+displays the following:

+* exit or Ctrl-D
+disconnect from the server

 ## **Moving Files with 'scp'**

+In order to copy a file or files from your computer to a remote computer, you will have to use the command scp.

+Create a .txt file that you wish to copy.

+For example, create the following under WhereAmI.java:

+class WhereAmI {
+  public static void main(String[] args) {
+    System.out.println(System.getProperty("os.name"));
+    System.out.println(System.getProperty("user.name"));
+    System.out.println(System.getProperty("user.home"));
+    System.out.println(System.getProperty("user.dir"));
+  }
+}

+Run javac and java to see what this code displays in the terminal.

+After, run the following code, but instead of the following username, use your own:

+scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/

+Login using your password and after, you should now be able to see it in your home directory.

 ## **Setting an SSH Key**

+To avoid having to always type your password, we can create an SSH Key.
+You will have to use the command ssh-keygen where it generates 2 files, a public key, which is stored on the server, and a private key, which is stored on the client.
+The ssh command can be used instead of always typing up your password.

 ## **Optimizing Remote Running**

 Having an effective workflow is essential to being productive when working in the industry.
-Some things that you can do to enhance your workflow would be to do the following
+Some things that you can do to enhance your workflow would be to do the following.

+1. Create a .txt file that contains all of the commands that you know you will be using a lot.
+2. Create an SSH Key so that you do not have to type your entire password everytime.
+3. Use semicolons to run multiple commands at one time.
+4. Write a command in quotes after typing an SSH command to exit right after.
+5. Use the up-arrow